Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

-Of all traffic accidents, pedestrian accidents are most likely to be fatal.
+Among all traffic accidents, pedestrian accidents are highly likely to result in fatalities.
 There are many reasons why this is the case.
-Ultimately, it is important for injured pedestrians and their loved ones to hold drivers accountable for the injuries they cause.
+Ultimately, it is important for injured pedestrians and their loved ones to seek accountability from drivers for the injuries they cause.
 This is especially important when the driver’s negligence was so serious as to cause death.

 The experienced pedestrian traffic accident attorneys at Arash Law are here to help all injury victims protect their legal rights to compensation.
-Learn more about California’s rate of pedestrian traffic fatalities, how California compares to other states, why pedestrian accidents are more likely to be fatal and the common injuries they cause, and how pedestrians can protect their legal rights after an auto accident.
+Learn more about California’s rate of pedestrian traffic fatalities, how California compares to other states, why pedestrian accidents are more likely to be fatal, what common injuries they cause, and how pedestrians can protect their legal rights after an auto accident.

 GHSA percentage increase in the number of fatalities - pedestrian traffic accidents